Are you shopping for cookware but can’t decide between All-Clad and HexClad?

 All-Clad stainless clad cookware is made just outside Pittsburgh, Pennsylvania.

-Their hard-anodized non-stick and ceramic bakeware is manufactured in China.
-The Fusiontec ceramic non-stick collection is made in Germany.
+Their hard-anodized non-stick cookware (HA1 and Essentials collections) is manufactured in China.

 Related: Watch me break down the best cookware not made in China in this video.